In this article...

 A professional limited liability company is a focused type of limited liability company that is meant for licensed professionals, such as dentists, chiropractors, physicians, accounters, architects, etc. PLLCs exists because many states do not allow LLCs to be formed by professionals whose work requires a license.
 In this article, we discuss the difference between a PLLC and an LLC, forming a PLLC, and what to do after forming your PLLC.

-In this article, we discuss the difference between a PLLC and an LLC, forming a PLLC, and what to do after forming your PLLC.
+In this article, our business attorneys discuss the difference between a PLLC and an LLC, forming a PLLC, and what to do after forming your PLLC.

 PLLC Versus LLC